 During the next meeting you attend, add up the hourly cost of every person in the conference room.
-Then imagine, that you're writing the check for that meeting.
+Then imagine, that you are writing the check for that meeting.
 If the money came out of your pocket, would you have the meeting?
 Has the meeting been worth that amount?
-Who's going to pay for it?
+Who is going to pay for it?
 And would you have any meetings at all?
 Then factor in the opportunity cost for what every person in the room could be achieving.

-So, what can you do about it?
+So, what can you do about this?

-1. If the word "Information" is part of the agenda, be aware!
+1. If the Word "Information" Is Part of the Agenda, Be Aware

 No agenda should include the words information, recap, or review.
-The only agenda you should have is one bullet point: "Set product launch date," or "Select software developer for database redesign," or... or something that requires a group to debate, discuss and decide.
+The only agenda you should have is one bullet point: "Set product launch date," "Select software developer for database redesign," or something that requires a group to debate, discuss and decide.

 So a meeting that will start at 9 am is usually scheduled to run until 9.30 am or 10 am, even if ten minutes is all that is required to make a decision.
 What always happens?
 You fill the time.
 When was the last time a meeting you attended broke up early and you actually, actively ended it before the meeting was finished in your calendar?

 It happens all the time.
 A few individuals get to the meeting early.
 They start chatting.
 The room fills.
-It's time to start, but the last people have not arrived.
+It is time to start, but the last people have not arrived.
 So you wait.
 And wait a little longer.
 And perhaps you run out of coffee, so you are going to refill it.

 Would you like to learn more productivity tips?

 Do not allow people to "think out loud."
 Why?
 They should already have their thoughts together.
 They should show up with concrete ideas that are based on the information you provided ahead of time.
-Right?
-You did send that whitepaper and summary before the meeting with the agenda, didn't you?
+Because you made sure to send that whitepaper and summary before the meeting with the agenda.

-5. Make sure to establish accountability
+5. Make Sure to Establish Accountability

 A lengthy recap is often never necessary.
 The only recap of a meeting you need is a list of action items.
-State what was decided, what will be done, who is responsible for doing it, when it will be done... and nothing else - that's good meeting management!
-Try out for yourself and see how simple it is.
+State what was decided, what will be done, who is responsible for doing it, when it will be done, and nothing else - that is good meeting management!
+Try it out for yourself and see how simple it is.

 Never include items like, "Discussed the possibility of redesigning handover processes between departmental responsibilities."

 When others see that memo what happens is that the next meeting they have will be a discussion about something since it is allowed, right?
 Do not give general discussions credibility by including them in a meeting recap.
 People might start thinking general discussions have value.

 If the goal of the meeting is to improve "team cohesion," then do not have a meeting.
 Team members do need to work well together to be productive, have a meaningful work life and bring value to the overall objectives.
-But they don't need to hang out or "bond" to work well together.
+But they do not need to hang out or "bond" to work well together.
 Especially not in a meeting.

 Great business relationships are created when people work together toward a common goal and aim for the same vision.
 And, in that process towards that, can count on one another to do their part, meet commitments, deliver on time, are accountable for deliverables, and get things done.

-Don't mistake interpersonal relationships for productive relationships.
+Do not mistake interpersonal relationships for productive relationships.
 Accomplishing hard things is the best way to improve team chemistry - not sitting in a conference room.
 Not all meetings are created equal and should be treated the same way.

 Well, not all meetings are created equal, and of course, some meetings have to be informative, take time, and include a large number of attendees to have a discussion about a certain thing.